Skip to Content

 The purpose of the project is to improve safety, accessibility, and comfort for people walking and using transit to shift trips currently made by automobile to walking and transit.
 The proposed project also aims to improve transit operations and frequency along routes and at transfer hubs.

 The first phase of the program includes improving pedestrian and transit accommodations along two corridors identified on the Pedestrian High Injury Network in the 2019 Milwaukee Pedestrian Plan.
-The projects are in the final design phase and will go to construction in 2024.

 Safe Routes to Parks